Police: Man rams vehicle into restaurant, kills 2; injuries

 A 2017 profile in the Gazette said Roger Self ran a private investigations business called Southeastern Loss Management.
 It said the business opened in 1989 and mostly helped companies investigate employees’ wrongdoing.

 Authorities said the family was requesting privacy and referred any questions to the family’s pastor.
-Messages left at the phone of the pastor by The Associated Press were not immediately returned.
+Messages left at the telephone of the pastor by The Associated Press were not immediately returned.